Brandon Dickerson

 Brandon Dickerson is an American writer, director, and producer whose work includes film, music video, documentary film, and television commercials.
-He made his feature film directorial debut with the 2011 feature film Sironia, which won the Audience Award at the 2011 Austin Film Festival in October 2011 before its release through Filmbuff.
-His second feature film as writer-director, Victor, is set for release in 2017 as is his documentary film A Single Frame.
+He made his feature film directorial debut with the 2011 feature film Sironia, which won the Audience Award at the 2011 Austin Film Festival in October 2011.

-His most notable music videos include work for The Jonas Brothers, Demi Lovato, Selena Gomez, Switchfoot, Sixpence None the Richer, Bridgit Mendler, Dishwalla, China Anne McClain, Zendaya, Steven Curtis Chapman, Vince Gill, Michael W. Smith, Jeremy Camp, Toby Mac, and Elissa.
+His music videos include work for The Jonas Brothers, Demi Lovato, Selena Gomez, Switchfoot, Sixpence None the Richer, Bridgit Mendler, Dishwalla, China Anne McClain, Zendaya, Steven Curtis Chapman and Vince Gill.

-As a commercial director, Dickerson has worked with companies like Aprilia, Autodesk, Sony PlayStation, Sega, Yahoo!, Kinder Chocolate, The Walt Disney Company, and Partnership for Drug-Free Kids.
 In 2000, he won the Gold Lion award at the Cannes Lions International Festival of Creativity.
 Dickerson is signed with kaboom productions for commercials and music videos.

+Dickerson went on to write and direct three additional feature-length projects: Victor, which had a limited theatrical release before later streaming on Netflix; A Single Frame, which won the Heart of Film Audience Award at the Austin Film Festival and was released on Apple TV; and Amanda & Jack Go Glamping, released by Orion Pictures with a limited theatrical and on-demand run, followed by a streaming window on Netflix.